chandran-jr/Alienation/README.md

 # alienation
 A simple UFO Coin game created using Unity

-I used Visual Studio for coding the scripys in C#
+I used Visual Studio for coding the scripts in C#

 The gravity for all the sprites was set to 0